 Travelling with a visual impairment during the coronavirus outbreak

-Welcome back to the train!
-The video on this page explains how travelling has changed due to the coronavirus.
-After listening to or watching it, you'll be properly prepared for your trip.
+On this page we explain how travelling has changed due to the coronavirus measures, so that you'll be properly prepared for your trip.
 NS Travel Assistance remains available when requested.
 However, some adjustments have been made to the process.
 We will provide verbal assistance to guide you around the station and will refrain from physical contact with you.

 - The advice to avoid crowding still applies.